Your choice regarding cookies on this site

 LTP is looking to blend its new private cloud with a set of public cloud applications it plans to use for less sensitive applications.
 “We want to move things slowly to the cloud.
 As we are in a highly regulated industry, we want to do it in a way that will secure the approval of the various regulatory agencies.
-It also means aligning ourselves with the head office strategy of Lufthansa Technik (the Lufthansa Group Company that is majority owner of LTP).
+It also means aligning ourselves with the head office strategy of Lufthansa Technik (the Lufthansa Group company that is majority owner of LTP).

 “But there’s an ambition to use as much cloud as we can because we have already seen the benefits.
 The first experience we’ve had on the cloud is Microsoft with Azure and Office 365.
-It’s just a lot more reliable than the on-premise situation that we had before because recovery depended on us getting hold of the right person and hoping they werev up to speed with the problematic aspect of the technology.”
+It’s just a lot more reliable than the on-premise situation that we had before because recovery depended on us getting hold of the right person and hoping they were up to speed with the problematic aspect of the technology.”

-Asuncion also says that the IT organization has also become more cost effective as a result of the move to managed services.
+Asuncion says that the IT organization has also become more cost effective as a result of the move to managed services.
 “Aside from infrastructure and systems management, we no longer have to invest a lot in training our people to maintain those areas because we already have the assistance of our partners.
 This makes it possible for me to move people to other, more exciting line of work dealing with technologies involving analytics, artificial intelligence (AI) and the internet of things (IOT).”

-Some staff who were previously working with the MRO system have redeployed to robotics process automation (RPA) projects.
+Some staff who were previously working with the MRO system have been redeployed to robotics process automation (RPA) projects.
 “Part of the transformation is that we have new things to do.
 Day in and day out we always strive towards continuous improvement but there is also the innovation part, the creativity part.
 You can leapfrog everything by thinking about new ways of doing things, being more creative and introducing more innovative solutions.
 And a great example is how the adoption of managed services results in a move into RPA.”